EFP18/React-Portfolio/README.md

 ### Description

-This is my portfolio created with `React`.
+This is my portfolio created with `React.
 I used this technology to showcase my knowledge of creating a single-page application, which would allow me to display my past projects.
 Other technologies used are `CSS`, `React Bootstrap`, as well as several other `React` libraries.
 Finally, this application is fully responsive and follows accessibility standards.
 ![AboutMe](./src/images/screenshot.png)

 - Follow the link to access the live version of my Portfolio: https://efp18.github.io/React-Portfolio/